bmoneill/enigma/README.md

 $ enigma [-s plugboard] [-w rotors] [-p rotor_positions] [-u reflector]
 ```

-This is an M3 Enigma simulator with rotors I-VIII and Reflectors A-C. It reads from stdin and
-outputs to stdout by default, and is case-agnostic.
+`enigma` reads from stdin and outputs to stdout by default, and is case-agnostic.

 The following options are supported: